serverlessworkflow/specification/specification.md

 Exceptions can occur during execution of Parallel state branches.

-By default, exceptions that are not handled within branches stop branch execution and are propagated to the Parallel state.
+By default, exceptions that are not handled within branches stop branch execution and are propagated to the Parallel state and should be handled with its `onErrors` definition.

-If the parallel states branch defines actions, all exceptions are propagated to the parallel state and can be handled with the parallel states `onError` definition.
+If the parallel states branch defines actions, all exceptions that arise from executing these actions are propagated to the parallel state and can be handled with the parallel states `onErrors` definition.

 If the parallel states defines a `workflowId`, exceptions that occur during execution of the called workflow can chose to handle exceptions on their own.
-All unhandled exceptions from the called workflow execution however are propagated back to the parallel state and can be handled with the parallel states `onError` definition.
+All unhandled exceptions from the called workflow execution however are propagated back to the parallel state and can be handled with the parallel states `onErrors` definition.

-The same rules should apply for any timeout exception.

-For more information, see the [workflow error handling and retrying section](#workflow-retrying).
+For more information, see the [Workflow Error Handling](#Workflow-Error-Handling) sections.

 #### SubFlow State